Karoqnq/bite_spring2024_is/h5-spring2024!.md

 I chose Bitwarden due to having used it myself for around half a year now.

 #### What threats does it protect against?
+Bitwarden like any other password manager mainly protects agains threats relating to password security such as data breaches, unauthorized access, and phising.

 #### What information is encrypted, what's not?
+Bitwarden encrypts all the sensitive information added into the vault: passwords, credit card numbers, secure notes and any other personal information.
+What it does not encrypt is the metadata, as an example information regarding the names or structures of folders.
+This enables them to have different features regarding searching and organizing within their application.

 #### What's the license?
 How would you describe license's effects or categorize it?

 #### Where is the data stored?
 If in "the cloud", which country / juristiction / which companies?
 If on local disk, where?

 #### How is the data protected?
   The data is sealed with end-to-end AES-256 bit encryption, salted hashing, and PBKDF2 SHA-256 authentication process.
-The data is encrypted with a corporate password vault before it leaves your device, and the only person with access will be you, even the staff can't unlock your data.
+The data is encrypted before it leaves your device, and the only person with access to decrypting it will be you, even the staff can't unlock your data.

 ### d) Demonstrate the use of a password manager, the one you picked in previous subtask.